unyt-org/datex-core-js-legacy/docs/manual/15 Storage Collections.md

 For supported storage locations (e.g. sql storage), the pattern matching is directly performed in storage and non-matching entries are never loaded into RAM.

 > [!NOTE]
-> Pattern matching currently only works with @sync class objects.
+> Pattern matching currently only works with struct objects.

 ### Selecting by property